emissary-ingress/emissary/concepts/architecture.md

 Ambassador relies on Kubernetes for scaling, high availability, and persistence.
 All Ambassador configuration is stored directly in Kubernetes; there is no database.
 Ambassador is packaged as a single container that contains both the control plane and an Envoy Proxy instance.
 By default, Ambassador is deployed as a Kubernetes `deployment` and can be scaled and managed like any other Kubernetes deployment.

+### Stateless architecture

+By design, Ambassador is an entirely stateless architecture.
+Each individual Ambassador instance operates independently of other Ambassador instances.
+These Ambassador instances rely on Kubernetes to coordinate the configuration between different Ambassador instances.
+This enables Ambassador to sidestep the need to engineer a safe, highly available centralized control plane (and if you don't think that this is hard, check out [Jepson](https://jepson.io)).
+By contrast, other control plane architectures rely on a single centralized control plane to manage multiple instances of the data plane.
+This means that these control plane architectures must engineer resilience and availability into their central control plane.

 ## Envoy Proxy

 Ambassador closely tracks Envoy Proxy releases.
 A stable branch of Envoy Proxy is maintained that enables the team to cherry pick specific fixes into Ambassador.